DarkoSancho/AirWatcher/app/README.md

 ## Application handling :

 The controller manages:
--User sign-in and privilege assignment.
+- User sign-in and privilege assignment.
--Input validation for:
+- Input validation for:
-	-Sensor ID
+	- Sensor ID
-	-Attributes (NO2, PM10, SO2, O3)
+	- Attributes (NO2, PM10, SO2, O3)
-	-Dates (in YYYY-MM-DD format)
+	- Dates (in YYYY-MM-DD format)
-	-Geographic coordinates (latitude, longitude, radius)
+	- Geographic coordinates (latitude, longitude, radius)
-	-Delegation to the model for data retrieval and processing.
+	- Delegation to the model for data retrieval and processing.
-	-Interaction with the view for displaying results and error messages.
+	- Interaction with the view for displaying results and error messages.

 ## Performance Testing
 Only available to Government Agency users, this feature allows:
-	-Average air quality computation benchmarking.
+- Average air quality computation benchmarking.
-	-Sensor similarity ranking performance test.
+- Sensor similarity ranking performance test.
-	-Full-scale sensor reading extraction test.
+- Full-scale sensor reading extraction test.

-## Sample Menu (Government)
+## Sample Menu (Government Agency Menu)

 AirWatcher App - Government Agency Menu